Saturday, 27 January 2024

 Ralph Fiennes staged his Macbeth in a warehouse at the Royal Highland Centre, right beside Edinburgh Airport, and we went to see it last night.
 We were sitting ducks for the cheeky £10 parking charge because there was nowhere else to park in the vicinity.
 When we entered the audience area we had to walk through the back of the stage area, which was like the aftermath of a battle, with a couple of soldiers sitting about and watching us sullenly as we went past.
 It was set in an unspecified time of modern warfare, at first I thought that the sound effects of planes zooming overhead were the real sound of planes taking off from Edinburgh Airport, but then I realised that they sounded too military!
 The stage was cleverly designed with a two level building which had plenty of doors where the characters could enter and exit.

 Thus the atmosphere was set for an absolutely marvellous production of Macbeth.
-Ralph was excellent as a rather world weary and grimacing Macbeth; in fact Gordon compared him to the late Leonard Rossiter when playing Rigsby in Rising Damp, which I could definitely see!
-I thought that was very funny!
+Ralph was excellent as a rather world weary and grimacing Macbeth; in fact Gordon compared him to the late Leonard Rossiter when playing Rigsby in Rising Damp, which I thought was very funny!
 Indira Varma was suitably scheming as Lady Macbeth, and all of the supporting cast were very good.
 I have seen Macbeth a lot of times and in fact used to teach it to 4th Years, so I thought that I might be a bit jaded, but not at all, the energy of the production swept me along.
 When Ralph finally met his doom and collapsed onto the stage, he was clearly a bit out of breath after his fight with MacDuff, and his rib cage was heaving up and down, which a corpse’s shouldn’t!
 But then Ralph is no longer in the first flush of youth; he is sixty-one, about eight days older than me.
 I thought that it was a great production, and I look forward to seeing David Tennant as Macbeth at the Donmar Warehouse in London, he will have to work hard to surpass Ralph Fiennes.

-Saturday 13 January 2024
+Saturday, 13 January 2024

 Poor Things

 James and I went to the cinema this evening to see Poor Things which is based on the book of the same name by Alasdair Gray.
 Oh my goodness, what a bizarre, disturbing but I think memorable film.
-Emma Stone has already won Best Actress for her role as Bella in it, and I think that she certainly deserves the Oscar too.
+Emma Stone has already won lots of awards for her role as Bella in it, and I think that she certainly deserves to get the Oscar for Best Actress.
 Mark Ruffalo is also outstanding as Duncan; he is a fine comic actor.
 When I see a film I usually don’t feel the need to read the book upon which it is based, however this time I do want to read the book.
 This is partly because I’m a fan of Alasdair Gray, and also because I have read that the socialist and feminist message has been “toned down” in the film, so I will be interested to read the original.
 The book was set in 19th century Scotland whereas the film was set in a fantasy steampunk version of London and Europe so that will be interesting to compare too.
-For me the most memorable scene was not one of the many (too many?) sex scenes, nor the amazing retro-futuristic Lisbon which Bella and Duncan, nor God(win)’s strange home and laboratory with its dreadful amalgamation animals.
+For me the most memorable scene was not one of the many (too many?) sex scenes, nor the amazing retro-futuristic Lisbon which Bella and Duncan visit, nor God(win)’s strange home and laboratory with its dreadful amalgamation animals.
 The most memorable and joyful scene for me was when Bella starts dancing awkwardly but delightfully to the music at a dance in Lisbon, joined bizarrely and hilariously by Duncan.

-Friday 12 January 2024
+Friday, 12 January 2024

 Cousins

 Ally’s 60th birthday party last Saturday was good fun and pretty amazing.
 There were about a dozen of us of whom I already knew two or three, and it was such a pleasant and friendly group.
 Everyone chatted, there were no cliques, it was a lovely atmosphere.
 Ally’s beautiful and clever daughter Flora works for Berry Bros and she organised and presented a wine tasting.
-I was happy just to listen in, but to my surprise Ally had organised four different zero alcohol wines, two whites, one rosé and one red.
+As a non drinker, I was happy just to listen in, but to my surprise Ally had organised four different zero alcohol wines, two whites, one rosé and one red.
 This meant that I was able to do wine tasting too!
 I was overwhelmed at how thoughtful this was.
 It was such a great evening.

 On Sunday we had a delicious lunch at the Italian Kitchen with Heather and Ewan; the next time that we see them will be at Edinburgh airport when we set off for our ski holiday on the 20th!
 I’m looking forward to skiing again and have booked myself a course of lessons to get into the vibe.